-Furthermore, detailed artifacts as well as a hierarchical structuring with information about the interaction of different effects can be found on Github at Per-CollECT CameraCopse https://percollect.github.io/CameraCopse/.
+Furthermore, detailed artifacts as well as a hierarchical structuring with information about the interaction of different effects can be found on Github at PerCollECT CameraCopse https://percollect.github.io/CameraCopse/.

 Ultimately, the uncertainty of a camera's object recognition determines not only the camera properties and their phenomena but also the algorithms used.
 What is ultimately relevant for vehicle guidance is how accurately the objects can be reproduced in a vehicle movement and under different environmental conditions.
 Figure 19 shows an example of the measurement of the road curvature of two current vehicles (SUV and sedan) with two different camera systems under different weather conditions.
 The measurements were taken over several weeks as part of the SensIndex project, funded by the Bavarian state as part of a large-scale test subject study.
 The advantage there was that the study was carried out on digitized ground truth routes and the weather conditions were very different.
 The sequence of the test drives was clearly defined and could always be reproduced.
 This revealed major differences in sensor behavior.
-The comparability of several journeys is location-based analysis enables an objective comparison of different sensors.
+The comparability of several journeys is a key challenge due to different speeds.
+The analysis based on the digital ground truth maps enables the measurement data to be synchronized locally.
+The location-based analysis enables an objective comparison of different sensors.